damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

 ---
-title: "Building an Elixir Release into Docker-image using GitLab CI - Part 1"
+title: "Building an Elixir Release into a Docker image using GitLab CI - Part 1"
 author: Alexander Malaev
 author_twitter: spscream
 categories: GitLab CI
-image_title: # to be added
+image_title: '/images/containers.jpg'
-description: # to be added
+description: "Running projects written in Elixir/Erlang in production in Docker-containers"
 ---

 **Note:** this post is a customer story by Alexander Malaev, a software developer.
 {: .note}

-Well, we are actively using Phoenix/Elixir in our projects for backend development, we also have RoR project as a frontend-service for Admin UI.
-Our project consists of a bunch of microservices written in Elixir/Erlang, and we are running it in production in Docker-containers linked together and composed by docker-compose.
+Well, we are actively using Phoenix/Elixir in our projects for backend development, we also have a RoR project as a frontend-service for our Admin UI.
+Our project consists of a bunch of microservices written in Elixir/Erlang, and we are running it in production with Docker-containers linked together and composed by Docker-compose.

-On every push to project branch on [GitLab], [GitLab CI] runs tests, style checking, and other tasks.
-These tasks are configured using `.gitlab-ci.yml`, and on every merge to `master` GitLab builds a release image for us and uploads it to [GitLab Container Registry][registry].
-After all we run `docker-compose pull && docker-compose up -d` on servers to download the latest release images and upgrade containers.
+On every push to a project's branch on [GitLab], [GitLab CI] runs tests, style checking, and other tasks.
+These tasks are configured using `.gitlab-ci.yml`.
+On every merge to `master` GitLab builds a release image for us and uploads it to [GitLab Container Registry][registry].
+After all, we run `docker-compose pull && docker-compose up -d` on the servers to download the latest release images and upgrade our containers.

 <!-- more -->

 ## CI pipeline

-So, following I will describe our release pipeline for Elixir services, using snippets from our project’s `.gitlab-ci.yml`.
+So, in the following I will describe our release pipeline for Elixir services, using snippets from our project’s `.gitlab-ci.yml`.

 We are using `docker:latest` image for our runner, and several stages: